exotica-jewelry/multietch-dev/content/how-to-use/room-temperature/index.md

 ### Step 3: Prepare Multi-Etch

-Prepare your Multi-Etch for use.
-Add water with the help of a funnel.
+Mark the jug "double strength."
+With the help of a funnel, pour 1/2 gallon of distilled or deionized water into the jug.
+Shake vigorously and pour the entire 1/2 gallon into the inner container of the double boiler.

+{{< grid sq="true" cols="2" gap="4rem" >}}
-{{< img src="black-funnel.jpg" alt="Black funnel placed on table with skinny end facing up" width="50%" >}}
+  {{< img src="black-funnel.jpg" alt="Black funnel placed on table with skinny end facing up" >}}

-For regular strength, you will add one gallon of de-ionized or distilled water; for double strength, add 1/2 gallon.

-{{< img src="jug-distilled-water.jpg" alt="Jug of distilled water" width="50%" >}}
+  {{< img src="jug-distilled-water.jpg" alt="Jug of distilled water" >}}

-Shake vigorously and leave overnight, or, if using sooner, shake again right before use.
+{{</ grid >}}

+Fill the outer container of the double boiler with tap water so that the water level is below the lip of the inner container.

 ### Step 4: Heat Multi-Etch

-{{< img src="double-boiler-fume-hood.jpg" alt="Double boiler placed beneath a fume hood in laboratory" align="right" >}}
+{{< img src="double-boiler-fume-hood.jpg" alt="Double boiler placed beneath a fume hood in laboratory" align="left" >}}

-At this stage turn on your fume hood.

-Pour into a double boiler only as much Multi-Etch as you need for this session, keeping the rest capped in the bottle.
-Heat until you see fine bubbles, or the temperature of Multi-Etch is 125–150°F.
+If using a fume hood, turn it on.

+Heat the Multi-Etch to 150°F; use a probe thermometer or, if unavailable, look for the tiny bubbles to appear and then continue heating for about 10 minutes.

 While waiting for the Multi-Etch solution to reach the desired temperature, clean your titanium parts with Simple Green.

 ### Step 5: Etch your metal

-{{< img src="anodizer-with-bath.jpg" alt="Anodizing machine set-up next to a bucket of clear liquid labeled anodizing bath" align="left" >}}
+{{< img src="anodizer-with-bath.jpg" alt="Anodizing machine set-up next to a bucket of clear liquid labeled anodizing bath" align="right" >}}

-Swish or swirl your titanium pieces in Multi-Etch for 7–10 seconds.
-If your holder will touch the heated Multi-Etch, make sure it’s made of plastic, titanium, or niobium.
+Rinse and submerge your titanium piece in the Multi-Etch bath.

+- If the bath is still hot, submerge for 10 seconds.
+- If the bath has cooled to room temperature, submerge for at least 2 minutes.

 Rinse in distilled or de-ionized water.

 Anodize right away, or store in distilled or de-ionized water to prevent re-formation of the natural oxide layer.
+If the color is unsatisfactory, etch for a longer time.

 For more guides, check out our [**resource videos**](/how-to-use/videos-resources)!